alinex/node-admin/doc/roadmap.md

 # Roadmap

+These are the next steps within the development, but because I do it in my free time no concrete dates are set.

 ## Milestone 3 - reached

 Server and client working together, basic technologies work.

-## Milestone 4
+## Milestone 4 - reached

 Check method on server,
 Mongo Database,
 Add Authentication,
-Secure pages,
 Own layout.

 ## Milestone 5

+Secure pages,
 I18n support,
-Client and server validation,
 Chat application working.

 ## Milestone 6